MishaTikh/MuJoCo-Anisotropic-Joint/README.md

 # MuJoCo Plugin: Advanced Anisotropic Ball Joint (Cosserat Rod Model)

-This repository contains a high-performance C-based engine plugin for MuJoCo that implements an advanced, anisotropic ball joint.
-It is designed for high-fidelity simulations of complex flexible bodies, such as medical catheters or soft robots, where physically-accurate bending and twisting behaviors are required.
+This repository contains a C-based engine plugin for MuJoCo that implements an advanced, anisotropic ball joint.
+It is designed for simulations of complex flexible bodies, such as medical catheters or soft robots, where physically-accurate bending and twisting behaviors are required.

 ## 1. Overview